Updated: Oct 4, 2022

 Additionally, some parasites, such as Linguatula serrata (also known as Dog Tongue Worms), are sometimes transmitted via raw foods and have even been found in uncooked eggs.
 Tapeworms may also be a concern when feeding raw mammalian meat, such as beef or bison.
 As mentioned in this article, the risk isn't just to your pet when it concerns these parasites - many being zoonotic, being able to be transmitted between animals and humans.
 Dog Tongue Worms, for example, have even been found infesting human eyes.

 Of course, another important criticism of raw diets for dogs is the lack of balanced nutrition.
 For healthy dogs that aren't dealing with health problems that require a specialized diet, the American Society for the Protection of Cruelty to Animals recommends feeding a diet with the right balance of protein, water, fats, carbohydrates, vitamins and minerals.
-High-quality dog foods are formulated specifically to meet these needs in the correct amounts.
+High-quality grain-inclusive dog foods are formulated specifically to meet these needs in the correct amounts.
 What's more, a dog's nutritional needs change as he goes through different life stages.
 Dog foods are typically specifically suited to each stage of your pet's development.

 Proponents of raw food diets claim that their dogs' skin and coats showed improvements after switching to raw meat diets; however, it's possible that any previous skin problems occurred from low-quality pet food, an environmental factor no longer around, or negative reactions to an ingredient in one brand of dog food.
 Instead, switching their dogs to a high-quality dog food may lead to similar improvements while ensuring that their dogs receive the proper balance of nutrients.